-Today we’re going to talk about cardiovascular exercise here at ElderStrength.com.
-We’re going to take a look at what are the best cardiovascular exercises for the elderly and talk little bit about why cardio is so important for your health as you get older.
+In this article, you will learn what are the best cardiovascular exercises for the elderly and why cardio is so important for your health as you get older.

-Cardiovascular exercise, or cardio for short, usually refers to aerobic endurance exercise like running, jogging and walking.
-But actually almost any exercise can be regarded as cardio if it raises the heart rate.
+Cardiovascular exercise, or cardio for short, usually refers to aerobic endurance exercises like running, jogging, and walking.
+But actually, almost any exercise can be regarded as cardio if it raises the heart rate.

-As the name suggest cardiovascular exercise means that it’s beneficial to your cardiovascular system, which includes your heart, circulatory system and lungs.
-Of course your muscles and actually your whole body are affected by cardio.
+As the name suggests cardiovascular exercise means that it’s beneficial to your cardiovascular system.
+Thich includes your heart, circulatory system and lungs.
+Of course your muscles and your whole body are affected by cardio.

 Cardio even affects your mind and we will look more at some of the great benefits of cardiovascular exercise in a moment.

-The difference in different forms of cardio is mainly the intensity.
-Exercise can be split basically in to two categories.
+The difference in different forms of cardio is mainly the level of skill involved and the intensity.
+Exercise can be split basically into two categories.
 Aerobic and anaerobic, depending on the intensity and duration of the exercise.

 Even though cardio mainly refers to aerobic endurance exercise, anaerobic exercise can offer great benefits for your cardiovascular health as you will shortly learn.

-Cardiovascular exercise and exercise in general offers several benefits for our heart health.
+Cardiovascular exercise and exercise, in general, offer several benefits for your heart health.

-First and foremost exercise increases heart rate which in time makes our heart stronger.
-Exercise also helps to control our weight which means our heart needs to work less when at rest.
+First and foremost exercise increases your heart rate which in time makes your heart stronger.
+Exercise also helps to control your weight which means your heart needs to work less when at rest.

-The elevated heart rate during cardio also increases the blood flow to our tissues which aid recovery and helps to keep our circulatory system elastic and clog free.
+The elevated heart rate during cardio also increases the blood flow to your tissues which aids recovery and helps to keep your circulatory system elastic and clog-free.

-Exercise has also been proven to improve our mood and outlook on life which can both help us to keep an active lifestyle and enjoy life as we get older.
+Exercise has also been proven to improve our mood and outlook on life which can both help you keep an active lifestyle and enjoy life as you get older.

 All this can add up to several years or even decades of healthy and happy living as you get older.
 That’s why it’s important to start exercising as soon as possible if it’s not in your daily routine yet.